maral/czech-address/README.md

 ```

 ## Usage
-You can use the library in TypeScript (for JS, just remove the typings):
+You can use the library in TypeScript (for JS, just remove the TS types):
 ```
 import { createSingleLineAddress, AddressPoint, AddressPointType }